NorthCountryTrains/NorthCountryTrains.github.io/README.md

-      <p1> I pause my rapid, rocky ascent for a moment, standing perfectly still to listen for any warning sounds of my quarry approaching.
-Part of me knows that listening is all but pointless; the snow dampens any sound that these surprisingly stealthy beasts make as they rumble up and down Lake Champlain. </p1>
+      <p> I pause my rapid, rocky ascent for a moment, standing perfectly still to listen for any warning sounds of my quarry approaching.
+Part of me knows that listening is all but pointless; the snow dampens any sound that these surprisingly stealthy beasts make as they rumble up and down Lake Champlain. </p>